SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/android.md

 If a third party application is launched, it will signal the return to the payment menu by opening the payment url, using a standard `ACTION_VIEW` `Intent`.
-The payment url is built such that it uses the [Android Payment Url Helper][android-helper]{:target="_blank"}, which serves an html page that converts the url to an
-[intent url][android-intent-scheme]{:target="_blank"} and redirects to it.
-The SDK has an intent filter for that intent, so the SDK will receive it, bringing the containing application to the foreground, and reloading the payment menu.
-If your Merchant Backend serves the Android Payment Url Helper endpoint at the specified path, no further setup is needed.
+The payment URL should use a custom URL scheme unique to the app.
+The SDK has a template intent filter that uses a
+[Gradle Manifest Placeholder][gradle-manifest-placeholders], so the SDK will receive it, bringing the containing application to the foreground, and reloading the payment menu.

-Note that there is an [argument][dokka-payfrag-argbuilder-usebrowser]{:target="_blank"} for debugging purposes that cause third-party web pages to be opened in an external application.
-In that case the process continues analogously to the external application case.
-Using this argument should not be necessary, however.
-If you do find a case that does not work inside the PaymentFragment, but does work when using the browser for third-party sites, please file a bug on the Android SDK.

 {% include iterator.html prev_href="/checkout-v3/modules-sdks/mobile-sdk/custom-backend"
                          prev_title="Back: Custom Backend"